Sioweb/ConsentManager/README.md

 # ConsentManager

 This is a simple solution for a local consent manager for Googles Tagmanager.
-Thanks to Wyrfel, for [his very usefull example](https://theiconic.tech/load-external-js-via-custom-javascript-variables-in-google-tag-manager-ecdb99c31521), how to use custom javascript variables for Facebook Pixel in Tagmanager.
+Thanks to Andre Wyrwa, for [his very usefull example](https://theiconic.tech/load-external-js-via-custom-javascript-variables-in-google-tag-manager-ecdb99c31521), how to use custom javascript variables for Facebook Pixel in Tagmanager.

 This script will do two things, it will show users a very ugly consent bar - unless you style it :) - and it save user desision to localStorage.
 Once the user save his settings, it wont show up again, until user delete localStorage (Chrome > Devtools > Application > Localstorage > `sw-consent-tool`).